 You think and think and remember one time you inadvertently went home with a pen; thus, you stole.

-The examiner may proceed to ask follow up questions like, “are you sure that’s the only thing you’ve ever stolen?” “how long ago was this” “be more specific” “how can you be sure that only happened once” and so on.
+The examiner may proceed to ask follow-up questions like, “are you sure that’s the only thing you’ve ever stolen?” or “how long ago was this,” “be more specific,” “how can you be sure that only happened once?” and so on.

 Ultimately, the polygraph examiner may claim you’re lying about something you know you didn’t lie about.

 That’s part of the process.
-That is usually a sign that the particular department you are applying to is looking for another candidate.
+If this happens, it’s usually a sign that the particular department you are applying to is looking for another candidate.

-Most departments don’t actually take polygraph/CVSA tests seriously.
-IT IS STRICTLY USED AS A TOOL TO DENY A CANDIDATE THEY MAY NOT WANT.
+Most fire departments don’t actually take polygraph/CVSA tests seriously.
+They are strictly used as a tool to deny a candidate they may not want.
 I’ve met several people who had told me they lied on their polygraph and it came back as showing no deception.